Innovation and Enterprise

 The work of Kuhlthau (1991) researching student inquiry through directed research tasks has uncovered an opportunity for teachers to assist students to develop, through targeted intervention, the skills needed to respond to the uncertainty of an ever-changing world.
 The students articulate their experiences at various stages of the process, which enables the teacher to support and guide the next stages of learning.
 This helps students build and develop the traits of resilience, risk-taking and open mindedness.

-This hands-on program helps establish a culture of enterprise at SACS and develops an entrepreneurial spirit in students who are willing to try something new and learn how to take guided steps towards developing their ideas with innovative solutions.
+This hands-on program helps establish a culture of enterprise at SACS and develops an entrepreneurial spirit in students who are willing to be courageous and learn how to take guided steps towards developing their ideas with innovative solutions.
 The overriding purpose of this program is for students to understand that without action on their part, they cannot expect anything to change.
 Courage is the backbone of success – the courage to try and to fail and to be someone who makes a difference in the world.
 This is the entrepreneurial spirit encouraged at SACS.

 One of the major challenges in classrooms today is discovering ways to expand our students’ capacity to learn.
 This means that in addition to mastering a skill, students also need to be ready and willing to apply that skill more broadly to enable a deeper level of understanding.
 David Geary’s (2002) work shows us how we can multiply the mental capacity of groups working together by explicitly teaching and building relevant skills.
 This research supports the use of interdisciplinary tasks that enable our students to become independent and collaborative, critical and innovative, agile and entrepreneurial.
 In the world, solutions to societal challenges and the nature of work are becoming increasingly cross-disciplinary and workplaces are increasingly being organised around teamwork and require excellent interpersonal and communication skills.
 Building and enhancing the MYP ATLs and mirroring this structure is important to prepare all of our students for the future.